Surviving Open Days | Top Tips for Parents

 Many universities offer specific sessions for parents where they’ll cover topics such as student wellbeing and careers, so it’s worth taking advantage of those.

-However, we understand that many parents often want to attend the same sessions as their child, so our expert staff and lecturers are ready to answer questions from parents and young people concerning subjects, careers, finance, accommodation, scholarships, admissions, and more.
+We also understand that many parents often want to attend the same sessions as their child, so our expert staff and lecturers are ready to answer questions from parents and young people concerning degree subjects, careers, finance, accommodation, scholarships, admissions, and more.

 Plan your schedule before the event